Lanny McDonald: Personal life

 Among his charitable and humanitarian efforts, McDonald is best known for his participation with the Special Olympics.
 He first became involved with the organization in 1974 when the Maple Leafs asked him to represent the team at the Special Olympics Summer Games.
 The event began a decades long association for McDonald.
 He was the honorary coach of the 1986 Special Olympics Summer Games in Calgary, and served as a head coach for the Canadian Special Olympics floor hockey team.
 In 1988, McDonald's contributions to the Special Olympics as a coach and co-chairman of the organization's fundraising efforts, as well as his work with the Alberta Children's Miracle Network Hospitals, were recognized by the NHL as he was named the inaugural recipient of the King Clancy Memorial Trophy.
 The award is given to the hockey player who best exemplifies leadership on the ice with humanitarian contributions off of it.
 McDonald was previously honoured by the Flames as the first winner of the Ralph T. Scurfield Humanitarian Award in 1987, which he won again in 1989.

 McDonald's autobiography, Lanny, co-written by Steve Simmons, was published in 1987.
 A Canadian best-seller, it was an unexpected success for publisher McGraw-Hill.
 The book sold 10,000 copies in its first couple months of publication, for which the publisher made a donation of $10,000 to the Special Olympics.
 In 2008, McDonald was given an honorary doctorate from the University of Calgary.

+On February 4, 2024, while returning home from the 2024 NHL All-Star festivities, McDonald suffered a heart attack and went into cardiac arrest at the Calgary International Airport.
+Rajdeep Cheema noticed a man experiencing a medical emergency at the Calgary International Airport, and immediately began performing CPR.
+Two off-duty nurses, Sheri Warkentin and Denise Geck, had just gotten off an incoming flight and quickly took over performing CPR, allowing Rajdeep to find a nearby AED.
+A CPS member (Jose Cives) quickly rushed over, and together, the four of them tirelessly worked to re-establish the man's heart rhythm for approximately 15 minutes, alternating between CPR and using the AED.
+He was subsequently hospitalized for two weeks, during which he underwent quadruple bypass surgery and received a pacemaker.